script3/yieldblox-docs/technical-docs/user-positions.md

 Claimants:

+- Distribution Account - Predicate Before Absolute Time: This claimant tracks the principal amount of the liability.
+So the amount that was originally borrowed.
-* User - Predicate Never: The user is always added as a claimant on the claimable balance to track that it belongs to them.
+- User - Predicate Never: If the liability balance was liquidated the user is added as a claimant so the protocol knows the liability belongs to them.
-* Pool - Predicate Unconditional: The pool is always added as a claimant so it can claim the claimable balance if the user is liquidated.
-* Escrow Pool - Predicate Before Absolute Time: Used to store the amount of this liability that needs to be used to repurchase YBX when the borrow is repaid.
-The accrued YBX purchase is multiplied by 10^7 before being encoded.
-* Distribution Account - Predicate Before Absolute Time: This claimant is only added if the borrow is fixed rate.
-It tracks the assets utilization rate at the time of loan origination.
-The utilization ratio is multiplied by 10^7 before being encoded.

 ### Escrow YBX Claimable Balances

 User YBX escrows are stored as claimable balances of YBX.
 The user typically sponsors these claimable balances.
 If they are liquidated, the escrow pool will sponsor them instead.

-* Claimants:
+- Claimants:
-  * User - Predicate Never: The user is added as a claimant on the claimable balance to track that it belongs to them.
-  * Pool Account - Predicate Unconditional: The pool account claims the claimable balance when the user wants to un-escrow or is liquidated.
-  * Distribution Account - Predicate Not Before Absolute Time: The distribution account claimant predicate tracks the user's escrow unlock date.
+  - Distribution Account - Predicate Not Before Absolute Time: The distribution account claimant predicate tracks the user's escrow period start date
+  - Pool Account or Escrow Account - Predicate Not Before Absolute Time: This claimant tracks the user's escrow unlock date.
+If the pool account is the claimant the escrow is used as a collateral, if the escrow account is the claimant the escrow is not collateralized.
+  - User - Predicate Never: If the escrow is liquidated the user is added as a claimant track that it belongs to them.
+  - Issuing Account - Predicate Never: If the escrow is not allowed to be unlocked early the issuance account is added as a claimant to track unlocking early is not permitted.

 ###

-****
+---